enkidevs/curriculum/java/multithreading/README.md

+name: Multithreading

-Make optimal use of available resources by splitting your program’s tasks into multiple concurrent threads.
+description: Make optimal use of available resources by splitting your program’s tasks into multiple concurrent threads.